mixpanel/docs/pages/docs/features/sessions.md

 Session Start Event is set to `Login` and Session End Event is set to `Logout`.

-1. A user performs “Login” at 11:00 am triggering the “Session Start” event.
+1. A user performs "Login" at 11:00 am triggering the "Session Start" event.
-2. They then wait 15 minutes and perform a second “Login” at 11:15 am.
-Since the user is already in a session, a new “Session Start” event is not triggered.
+2. They then wait 15 minutes and perform a second "Login" at 11:15 am.
+Since the user is already in a session, a new "Session Start" event is not triggered.
-3. They then wait 30 minutes and perform a “Logout” at 11:45 am, ending “Session 1” and triggering a new “Session End” event.
-The duration for “Session 1” will be 45 minutes.
+3. They then wait 30 minutes and perform a "Logout" at 11:45 am, ending "Session 1" and triggering a new "Session End" event.
+The duration for "Session 1" will be 45 minutes.
-4. Finally, after 30 minutes, another “Logout” event is received at 12:15.
-Since there is no previous “Session Start” event, a “Session End” event is not created.
+4. Finally, after 30 minutes, another "Logout" event is received at 12:15.
+Since there is no previous "Session Start" event, a "Session End" event is not created.

 ### Property Based Sessions

-A Property Based Session in Mixpanel is defined by a property you choose as the "Session Id" (such as "session_id") and the session persists as long as the value of the “Session Id” property remains constant.
-As soon as the value for “Session Id" changes, another session is started.
+A Property Based Session in Mixpanel is defined by a property you choose as the "Session Id" (such as "session_id") and the session persists as long as the value of the "Session Id" property remains constant.
+As soon as the value for "Session Id" changes, another session is started.

-Events that do not contain a “Session Id” value are not used in calculating Session Start and End events.
-Events that contain an empty “Session Id” value (i.e. “session_id”: “”) will be tracked and session events created upon transition.
+Events that do not contain a "Session Id" value are not used in calculating Session Start and End events.
+Events that contain an empty "Session Id" value (i.e. "session_id": "") will be tracked and session events created upon transition.

 Like Event Based Sessions, Sessions are reset every 24 hours at midnight (according to your project timezone), so the maximum session length is 24 hours.